 At our school we believe that the children learn best when they are able to make links and connections in their learning.

 Within our Geography topics throughout the school, threads of knowledge run through the curriculum – the topics are the vehicles for placing the threads in context.

 In Geography, for example, the concept of ‘environment and sustainability’ is a recurring concept throughout the curriculum.
 Where appropriate within each topic, pupils develop their knowledge and understanding of this concept.
 This starts in the early years and develops up to Year 6.
-Our threads are as follows… Beliefs and values Arts and Architecture Key figures Discoveries and inventions Environment and Sustainability

-By carefully mapping these threads across our topics and revisiting them in different sequences of learning, we will help children gain historical and geographical perspective by placing their growing knowledge into different contexts, understanding the connections between local, regional, national and international geography.
+By carefully mapping these threads across our topics and revisiting them in different sequences of learning, we will help children gain historical and geographical perspective by placing their growing knowledge into different contexts, understanding the connections between local, regional, national and international Geography.
 These threads are revisited over time and add to the cohesiveness of our curriculum as the children progress through their primary education.

 Key priorities for Geography

 1. Ensure progression of skills and vocabulary documents are used by all staff and reflected in pupil outcomes 2.
 Embed ‘threads’ into topics throughout the school 3.
 Provide opportunities to revisit and recap prior learning